cmolisee/session-storage-hub/refactor/README.md

 1. Copy or clone the main branch from this repo to a folder onto your local machine.
+2. Open a terminal an `cd` into the folder.
+3. Run `npm run build` and you should have a `build` folder generated.
 2. Open google chrome web browser and navigate to the chrome extension tab `chrome://extensions/`.
 3. Turn on Developer Mode in the top right corner.